lsu-ddem/pathways-site/content/2_Graphics/3_BugSquish/_index.en.md

 ---
-title: Game Design using the p5.play library
+title: Game Design using the P5.play Library
 weight: 3
 ---
 ## Chapter 6